 It’s A Matter Of Rights

 Who has rights in this situation?
 Your side has the right to be heard, and so does the other side.
 If you do succeed in pushing a judge into making an emergency (ex parte) ruling, he or she will be violating the rights of the other parent.
 That parent has a right to “notice and opportunity for hearing,” a right which is guaranteed for all citizens in the Constitution.
-This is a BIG DEAL.
-So, when a judge makes an emergency determination, the standard must be that the children are in IMMEDIATE and REAL danger, not just potential danger.
+This is a big deal.
+When a judge makes an emergency determination, the standard must be that the children are in immediate and real danger, not just potential danger.

 The Categories Of Custody Issues